ErHaWeb/sitepackage/README.md

 By default the language en-US is used.
 If you want to change it, just edit the site configuration in your TYPO3 installation under `config/sites/sitepackage/config.yaml`or via the `Site Management > Sites` module in the TYPO3 backend.

+### Ready to use Task Runner for SCSS and JavaScript

+This site package provides a Gulp task runner that handles the following tasks:

+- Compile SCSS from `Resources/Public/Scss/` to CSS directory `Resources/Public/Css/`
+- Improve backwards compatibility of your CSS code by using the well known [Autoprefixer PostCSS plugin](https://github.com/postcss/autoprefixer)
+- Minify JavaScript and CSS files and save them as separate files with ending `*.min.css` / `*.min.js`
+- Static JavaScript code analysis with ([JSHint Documentation](https://jshint.com/docs/)), feel free to adjust the configuration file `.jshintrc` to your needs
+- Concatenate and minify all JavaScript files from directory `Resources/Public/JavaScript/Src` and save the result under `Resources/Public/JavaScript/Dist`

+To initially install Gulp and all necessary modules execute command `npm install`.
+Now you are able to run all tasks at once by executing command `gulp`.
+To run specific tasks use `gulp <taskname>`.
+To get an overview wich tasks can be executed run `gulp --tasks`.

 ## Basic Structure

 - [`Classes`](Classes/) → Contains all PHP Classes